Bolt in Athens: A man smiling while talking on the phone in a taxi.

 Taxis outside Gate 3 of the Athens International Airport.

-Uber took a different route by suspending the operation of the UberX service and making only the Uber Taxi service available.
+Uber took a similar approach by suspending its UberX service and only offering Uber Taxi.

 So, when you visit Athens and most popular Greek destinations, you have the following options to find a taxi: